graphile/migrate/README.md

   `graphile-migrate reset` this will be dropped without warning, so be careful.
 - `shadowConnectionString` — optional, alternatively set `SHADOW_DATABASE_URL`
   environment variable. **Should not already exist.**
-- `rootConnectionString` — optional (defaults to "template1"), alternatively
+- `rootConnectionString` — optional, alternatively
   set `ROOT_DATABASE_URL` environment variable; this is used to connect to the database with superuser privileges to drop and re-create the relevant databases (via the `reset` command directly, or via the `commit` command for the shadow database).
+It defaults to "template1" if the key or environment variable is not set so it may result in PG connection errors if a default PG `template1` database is not available.
 - `pgSettings` — optional string-string key-value object defining settings to set in PostgreSQL when migrating.
 Useful for setting `search_path` for example.
 Beware of changing this, a full reset will use the new values which